team-lunch-app/lunch-app/documentation/usermanual.md

 Two buttons are displayed below the lottery results.
 If you are satisfied with the given restaurant, click the `Ok, I'm picking this one!` button.
 Otherwise, you can re-run the lottery by clicking the `Nope, gimme another one!` button.

 *Please note that both of these buttons affect the statistics for the resulting restaurant.
-While statistics do not affect the randomness of the lottery results, a percentage representing how often users picked a restaurant is shown every time a it is drawn in the lottery.*
+While statistics do not affect the randomness of the lottery results, a percentage representing how often users picked a restaurant is shown every time it is drawn in the lottery.*

 ## Applying Filters to the Lottery